coolwav/Simple-Saturation-Plugin/README.md

 Please email me at contactcoolwav@gmail.com if I am missing anything.

-If you would like to fork or reuse this project in your own fx plugin or virtual instrument, you must remove the Cool WAV name.
-Please make it clear that your project is separate so that it won't be confused with this project.
-This includes using different names/imagery for your project when approriate.
+If you would like to fork or reuse this project in your own fx plugin or virtual instrument, you need remove the name COOL WAV.
+Please make it clear that your project is separate so that it won't be confused with this one.
+This includes using different names/images for your project when approriate.